spacetelescope/jwst/docs/jwst/cube_build/main.rst

 can either be linear or non-linear.
 If the wavelength is non-linear then the IFU cube contain data from more than one band.
 A table containing the wavelength of each plane is provided and conforms to the  'WAVE_TAB' fits convention.
 The wavelengths in the table are read in from the cubepar reference file.
 The ERR image contains the uncertainty on the SCI values, the DQ image contains the data quality flags for each spaxel, and the WMAP image contains the number of point cloud elements contained in the region of interest of the spaxel.
+The data quality flag does not propogate the dq flags from previous steps but is defined in the cube build step as: good data (value = 0), non_science (value = 512), do_not_use(value =1), or a combination of non_science and do_not_use (value = 513).

 Output Product Name
 -------------------